open5gs/open5gs/docs/_docs/guide/03_splitting_network_elements.md

 | MME | 10.0.1.124 | mme.localdomain |
 | HSS | 10.0.1.118 | hss.localdomain |

-# External MME
-In it's simplest form the MME has 3 interfaces:
- * S1AP - Connections from eNodeBs
- * S6a - Connection to HSS (Diameter)
- * S11 - Connection to S-GW (GTP-C)

 # External P-GW
 In it's simplest from the P-GW has 3 interfaces: